Documentation Index

 Polite External Link Checking

-Conservative settings for respectful crawling:- Many external links
+Conservative settings for respectful crawling:

 - Avoid rate limits